-Opening photo credit: © Warren Goldswain / Dollar Photo Club
+Photo credit: © Warren Goldswain / Dollar Photo Club

-- Pack a small snack.
-If you tend to get a little (OK a lot) moody and “hangry” like I do when you’re hungry it is worth taking up the space in your purse for a snack.
+Pack a small snack.
+If you tend to get a little (OK a lot!) moody and “hangry” like I do when you’re hungry it is worth taking up the space in your purse for a snack.
 Even something as simple as a granola bar is enough to curb the hunger so you don’t give up on a great sight early because the only thing you can think about is having lunch.
 Plus it keeps your fellow travelers happier as you won’t turn into a raving lunatic on them and leave them wondering why in the world they ever thought traveling with you would be such a good idea.

 TYPES OF ATTRACTIONS

-- Learn a little about art, the artists, and history before you go.
+Learn a little about art, the artists, and history before you go.
 You don’t have to have a master’s degree to enjoy museums but even learning a little about a particular time period or artist is a good start and will really bring the pieces to life when you get to see them in person.
 And then again, some pieces you’ll enjoy simply because they are just beautiful and it won’t matter who painted/sculpted them or what technique they used.

-- Take advantage of free audio tours, either offered by the museum itself or ones you find online.
+Take advantage of free audio tours, either offered by the museum itself or ones you find online.
 My favourites are by Rick Steves (yes I know I talk about him a lot…promise I’m not being paid to I just really love his stuff that much).
 You can also listen in as tour guides are giving their groups a lesson on a particular piece but I don’t think I’d be so bold as to follow them through the whole museum!
 Maybe just a tidbit or two here and there as unobtrusively as possible from the back of the group.

 Have fun and be silly sometimes.
 Especially if you’re with the kiddos and they might be starting to drag.
 Or even if you’re not and you just want to be a little nuts.
 Museums don’t have to be all serious and no fun.

 Places of Worship

-- Above all, and I think this goes without saying, we need to be respectful.
+Above all, and I think this goes without saying, we need to be respectful.
 There are all types of places of worship around the world and there is beauty to be found in each of them.
-While we may not be of that particular faith, or any faith, we should be thoughtful and respectful visitors so as to not disturb those that are there to worship.
+While we may not be of that particular faith, or of any faith, we should be thoughtful and respectful visitors so as to not disturb those that are there to worship.

-Archeological Sites and Ruins
+Archaeological Sites and Ruins

-- Be careful!
+Be careful!
 Typically ruins mean lots of uneven surfaces and a sprained ankle could really put a damper on the whole trip.

-- Again a little pre-trip studying about the site can really make it much more enjoyable and memorable.
+Again a little pre-trip studying about the site can really make it much more enjoyable and memorable.
 Sometimes they can seem like just a pile of rocks (I’m looking at you Stonehenge!) but really there is a story behind all of them.
 It might not be your favourite part of history but knowing a little can make them a lot more meaningful.

-- Definitely take them up on any offers of audio or written guides.
+Definitely take them up on any offers of audio or written guides.
 This was a great feature of our recent trip to Stonehenge, as admittedly I had not done much research ahead of time (What?
 Not following my own tips?
 I’m still learning too. :-) ) so I really relied on the audio guide to tell me what the heck I was looking at.

-In the end I guess you can figure out what my number one tip is – a little planning has never hurt anyone (I may have mentioned it a time or two).
+In the end I guess you can figure out what my number one tip is – a little planning has never hurt anyone (I may have mentioned it a time or two eh?).
 Many people think that planning takes all the fun out of the trip but I say planning makes the trip more fun because you don’t miss out on the things you want to see and do.
-If you don’t plan at all then you run the risk of following along to what others think makes for a great trip, and that might not be the things that will make you ooh and ahh, give you chills, and make you so glad you’re in that moment.
+If you don’t plan at all then you run the risk of following along with what others think makes for a great trip, and that might not be the things that will make you ooh and ahh, give you chills, and make you so glad you’re in that moment.